Three steps toward designing and producing for a circular economy

 Fortunately, we are seeing more products than before being designed for easy reparation and/or easy reuse.
 Industrial designers and manufacturing companies get the message and are following up, as part of the DfD principle.

-Here are two of the products where we have contributed:
+Products where we have contributed:

 - IKEA DELAKTIG.
 We worked with designer Tom Dixon and IKEA on the new DELAKTIG product line.
 It is a furniture product that lasts, with extruded aluminium parts that can be reused to create new pieces of furniture.
 And with simple and easy-to-use tools.